rivergillis/gatsby-blog/blog/building-a-graphics-rendering-loop-with-react-and-typescript.md

 }
 ```

-Alright let's walk through this.
+Let's walk through this!
 First, the context. `GraphicsRenderer::render()` returns only the `PureCanvas` described earlier, and for the `contextRef` function, we pass in a function to wrap the `CanvasRenderingContext2D` into the state of `GraphicsRenderer`.
 We're doing this through the use of an `Engine` class, which acts as your game or animation engine.
 When we initialize `GraphicsRenderer`, we don't have any canvas context and so `engine` is `null`.
-To allow for this this, in `GraphicsRendererState` we use [union types](https://www.typescriptlang.org/docs/handbook/advanced-types.html) to allow `engine` to be nullable.
+To allow for this this, in `GraphicsRendererState` we use [union types](https://www.typescriptlang.org/docs/handbook/advanced-types.html) to tell TypeScript that we want `engine` to be nullable.

 So that takes care of wrapping the canvas context, how do we actually set up our frame loop?
 In `GraphicsRenderer`, we do that through the use of `requestAnimationFrame()`.
-If you've done graphics programming before, this function is like a wait frame function or an acquire frame function, depending on the API.
+If you've done graphics programming before, this function is sort of like a wait frame function or an acquire frame function, depending on the API.
 What that means is that `requestAnimationFrame()` is an incredibly useful function that handles the work of synchronizing code to the refresh rate of the browser (60Hz).
 It's pretty simple too, you pass it a callback to execute and it returns a unique ID to let you cancel any requests later.
 It's important to note that this isn't called on an interval, you have to call `requestAnimationFrame()` again on every callback.
 This allows it work just fine even if your game can't hit 60fps.

 In our `updateAnimationState()` callback, we tick the engine (computing an image to draw) and request another frame, setting the component state to that frame ID.
 This `setState()` call is useful, as it will trigger a component update, giving us a chance to actually draw the image.
 Since we've been keeping track of the frame request ID, let's make sure to cancel any outbound request whenever we unmount the component.
 We do this with `cancelAnimationFrame()`.